DanielHenderson-17/DanielHenderson-17/README.md

 - Website: https://www.danielhenderson17.com/

 ## Top Projects
-- [Expense IT!](https://expense-it.netlify.app/) - Expense App I built using React
+- [Zombie Lynx Gaming](https://zlg.gg/) - Zombie Lynx Gaming website with Discord integration
 - [Apiflix](https://apiflix.netlify.app) - Movie streaming app using React that those shows some fun visuals
 - [Prattle](https://prattle.netlify.app) - Chat Engine that you can log in with Facebook or Google and chat with others
 - [Things To DO](https://things-to-do1.netlify.app) - This is a simple checklist app using React to keep track of your tasks